-In July 2018, we announced that we will not be renewing our Retail Card program agreement with Walmart and on January 23, 2019, we announced our agreement to sell the outstanding loan receivables related to the program.
-The sale of the portfolio, which is subject to customary closing conditions, is expected to be completed late in the third quarter or early in the fourth quarter of 2019.
-We no longer include the Walmart program in our count of ongoing partners in our Retail Card sales platform.
-Our program with Walmart accounted for more than 10% of our total interest and fees on loans for the year ended December 31, 2018.
+Our five largest programs are with Retail Card partners: Gap, JCPenney, Lowe's, Sam's Club and Walmart.
+These programs accounted in aggregate for 53% of our total interest and fees on loans for the year ended December 31, 2017, and 49% of loan receivables at December 31, 2017.
+Our programs with JCPenney, Lowe's and Walmart each accounted for more than 10% of our total interest and fees on loans for the year ended December 31, 2017.
 Sam's Club is a subsidiary of Walmart that is a separate contracting entity with its own program agreement with us, which we report separately from the Walmart program.
 For purposes of the information provided in this paragraph with respect to Walmart, the interest and fees on loans from the Sam's Club program have not been included.
-See "Management's Discussion and Analysis-Results of Operations-Business Trends and Conditions", for further discussion of the Walmart program.